 - Extend the planning area boundary.
-This can be accomplished by incorporating areas into the Town that are currently outside the corporate boundaries. - Increase the planned density associated with each land use category (established in the McCordsville Zoning Ordinance): and/or - Convert lower density residential areas to higher density residential areas.
+This can be accomplished by incorporating areas into the Town that are currently outside the corporate boundaries. - Increase the planned density associated with each land use category (established in the McCordsville Zoning Ordinance); and/or - Convert lower density residential areas to higher density residential areas. - Due to the significant growth in the Town over the last few years, the Town will embark upon a Comprehensive Plan Update.
+That effort will begin in the 4th quarter of 2021 and continue well into 2022.
+The update will recalculate population projections for the community.